fametrano/fametrano.github.io/_pages/about.md

 automated non-discretionary elastic monetary policy for a new generation of cryptocurrencies ([Hayek Money](https://ssrn.com/abstract=2425270)).

-He is also founder and co-administrator of the [QuantLib](https://www.quantlib.org) project, a comprehensive free/open-source software framework for quantitative finance.
+He is also cofounder and coadministrator of the [QuantLib](https://www.quantlib.org) project, a comprehensive free/open-source software framework for quantitative finance.
 "[Interest Rate Derivatives]({{ site.baseurl }}/ird/)" Adjunct Professor at the